microsoft/Federal-Business-Applications/README.md

 # Federal Business Applications Demo Repository

 Welcome to the Federal Business Applications Demo Repository.
+This repository was created to showcase sample solutions that run in the Power Platform and D365 in our various US sovereign government clouds.

+Below is a listing of the sample solutions available.
+These sample solution files are meant for demonstration purposes only to quickly showcase various features across our platform.

 # Demos